guptakaran11/grasskode-website/content/post/travel/festivals/pimai.md

 Of course a parade does not mean there will not be any water fights.
 Water fights are always there.
 So basically you have to keep your eyes open.
 No this will not mean that you wont get drenched, this will just ensure that you are prepared :joy:.
 If go with an open mind there is no way you will not enjoy this festival.

+This festival is officially three days long, but it lasts about a full week and includes big water fights, where people get doused with water and flour in the streets by strangers.
+No one is spared, no one.
+Everything is done in a mighty good spirit and the best you can do is buy a water gun for yourself, find a gang you want to join(preferably the one that has water refills) and then attack.

 <hr/>